Nakaharen/Nakaharen/README.md

 - 👩‍💻 I’m currently working on WebroPay

-- 📖 I’m currently learning PHP and MySQL
+- 📖 I’m currently learning Javascript and React

 - 💬 Ask me about anything.
 I'm glad to help.